 - Air travel may not be suitable for your pet.

-- Add-ons like grooming service or exercise aren’t available.
+- Add-ons like grooming services or exercise aren’t available.

 - They don’t offer pet lodging options.